BRITISH 2YO RACING - GLOSSARY

 BREEZE-UP SALE Public Sales for 2yo horses usually held early in the turf season.
 The horses will perform a gallop/canter (the 'breeze-up') at a public location before the sales to enable potential buyers judge them.
 Yearling sales will only allow a potential buyer to see the horse being 'trotted up' at most.

-The two British breeze-up sales are held in April by Tattersalls (Newmarket) and Doncaster Bloodstock Sales (Doncaster) with the nearby racecourses being used for the 'breeze-up' in both cases.
-[The success of these sales has led to two new events in 2007 - Tattersalls will hold a second sale in early May and the Irish sales company Goffs will hold a new sale at Kempton Racecourse on March 9th with the 'breezes' being done one the polytrack home straight.]
+The two original British breeze-up sales are held in April by Tattersalls (Newmarket, the Craven Breeze Up Sales) and Doncaster Bloodstock Sales (Doncaster) with the nearby racecourses being used for the 'breeze-up' in both cases.
+The success of those sales led to two new events in 2007 - Tattersalls held a second sale in early May (called the Guineas Breeze Up) and the Irish sales company Goffs held a new sale at Kempton Racecourse on March 9th with the 'breezes' being done one the polytrack home straight.

 < Back to Top of Page